Accessible Complexity Bounds for Restarted PDHG on Linear Programs with a Unique Optimizer: Introduction

-This paper focuses on LP instances with unique optimal solutions (of the primal and dual) and hence unique optimal bases, and proves an accessible iteration bound that is easily computable and indeed has a closed-form expression.
-A similar unique optimum assumption is often made in studies of large-scale LPs (e.g., \citet{liu2022primal} and \citet{xiong2023relation}) and other optimization problems, such as semidefinite programs (e.g., \citet{alizadeh1998primal}) and general convex optimization (e.g., \citet{drusvyatskiy2011generic}).
-The unique optimum assumption is actually looser than the nondegeneracy assumption, because once the primal and dual optimal basic feasible solutions are nondegenerate, then the primal and dual solutions are unique and nondegenerate, which means the LP instance has one unique optimal basis.
+Although the unique optimum assumption is often violated in real applications, it is a standard simplifying assumption and frequently used to simplify analysis and convey insights.
+See, e.g., large-scale LP (e.g., \citet{liu2022primal} and \citet{xiong2023relation}) and other optimization problems, such as semidefinite programs (e.g., \citet{alizadeh1998primal}) and general convex optimization (e.g., \citet{drusvyatskiy2011generic}).
+The property of unique optima for LP holds almost surely under most models of randomly generated LP instances.
+The unique optimum assumption is also weaker than the nondegeneracy assumption (assuming all basic feasible solutions are nondegenerate).
+Once the primal and dual optimal basic feasible solutions are nondegenerate, the primal and dual solutions are unique and nondegenerate, which means the LP instance has one unique optimal basis.
 This nondegeneracy assumption is also used by almost all classic optimization textbooks, such as \citet{bertsimas1997introduction}, to simplify analysis and convey insights.
-We acknowledge the unique optimum assumption does not hold for a very large number of LP instances occurring in practice due to special problem structures (network substructure in particular) in very many real applications.
-But the property of unique optima for LP is generic (i.e., it holds almost surely) under most models of randomly generated LP instances.
-Here we use our accessible new iteration bound to provide valuable insights into the performance of rPDHG and may potentially inspire future research generalizing this work to the broader family of LP instances.